Ahsankhalid618/Ahsankhalid618/README.md

 🥷 I’m currently working as a Full Stack Developer. <br>
 ⌛ I contribute to OpenSource and build full-stack web Apps.<br>
-👯 I’m interested in collaborating on exciting projects and exploring new technologies .<br>
+👯 I’m interested in collaborating on exciting projects and exploring new technologies.<br>
 💚 I’m always open to connecting with fellow developers and contributing to the opensource community.<br>
 💬 Feel free to ask me about any aspect of Web development or share your thoughts on the latest tech trends.<br>